-A CCTV system is installed at Jarratt Hall with 14 cameras positioned around the site to give full coverage of the boundaries and landscaped areas.
-Images are recorded continuously and the cameras are monitored from Jarratt Hall reception.
+A CCTV system is installed at the Vale with cameras positioned around the site to give full coverage of the boundaries and landscaped areas.
+Images are recorded continuously.
 Please notify a member of staff if you have any concerns regarding security.

 The entrance door to your flat locks automatically.
 DO NOT PROP THIS DOOR OPEN.
 Always lock all doors before leaving the flat.
-Staff will close any doors found open and will contact residents concerned
+Staff will contact residents if doors are found open and will secure the door if no occupant is in the flat.

-2.26 All windows to your flat are lockable and fitted with stops to prevent over-opening.
+2.26 All ground and first floor windows to your flat are lockable.